nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `DIAGRAM` can be defined by a valid relative or absolute path.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If the category is not specified, the flashcard will have the `General` category.
+If the category is not specified, the flashcard will have the <b>General</b> category.
 </div>

 Examples: